cantikapf/IR-study-companion/_chapters/020-introduction-to-social-science/000-index.md

 ---
 slug: introduction-to-social-science
 layout: part
-abstract: This chapter will cover the introduction for the study of Social Science
+abstract: Understand the historical development of social science and its pivotal role in shaping our understanding of society and human behavior.
 ---